MattFiler/OpenCAGE/README.md

 # Alien: Isolation Behaviour Modding ToolKit

-### This project allows complete modification of AI behaviours in the game Alien: Isolation.
+### This project unlocks the ability to modify AI behaviours in Alien: Isolation with two tools:

-**LegendPlugin** is a plugin for Brainiac Designer that allows the functionality to read behaviour trees from Alien: Isolation.
-Also packaged with LegendPlugin is **PackagingTool**, a program that can export and import behaviour trees from Alien: Isolation to allow for modification in Brainiac Designer.
+* **PackagingTool**, a program that can export and import behaviour trees from Alien: Isolation to allow for modification in Brainiac Designer.
+* **LegendPlugin**, a plugin for Brainiac Designer that enables the functionality to read behaviour trees from Alien: Isolation.

 ## Getting started